NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-4-start.md

 If you have time left:

-* Check the service registry Dashboard in the browser and see that both applications are registered
 * Play around to (auto) scale the number of instances of your Fortune Service
 * Completely shut down all instances of your Fortune Service and see how the UI application behaves